MousaviLaleh/Module1_Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![by_date.png](/resources/by_date.png)
----The month that launched the most successful Kickstarter campaigns was May.
+--- The month that launched the most successful Kickstarter campaigns was May.
 However, January, June, July and October all had roughly the same number of failed campaigns launched.

 ### Analysis of Outcomes Based on Goals
 Failed campaigns have much higher fundraising goals than successful Kickstarter campaigns.